wp-plugins/game-locations/readme.txt

 4. Place the shortcode [mstw_gl_table] on the page(s) where you want the locations table to appear.
 (Be sure to use the editor's HTML tab, not the Visual tab.)

 **UPGRADING**
-Upgrading to this version of Game Locations should not impact any existing locations, however move any customizations made to the plugin stylesheet, because IT WILL BE OVERWRITTEN.
+Upgrading to this version of Game Locations should not impact any existing locations in the WP DB, however move any customizations made to the plugin stylesheet - css/mstw-gl-styles.css - because IT WILL BE OVERWRITTEN.
 (Always backup your WP database before you upgrade, just in case. :)

 == Frequently Asked Questions ==